 Finding a new career after leaving the military can be an exciting and rewarding experience, and the transferable military skills listed above are just a few of the many acquired during your time in the military you can use to boost your chances.
 By highlighting them on your CV, you will make yourself a more attractive candidate for civilian jobs and increase your chances of getting the job you want.

 If you are looking for jobs for ex-military personal, check out our specialist career change jobs board with opportunities from employers looking to hire candidates with military experience.
+You can find jobs for ex Royal Marines, jobs for ex-SAS members, even jobs for ex-military personnel in the West Midlands.
 For further information and support, be sure to also visit our dedicated ex-military career advice pages.